Get all the latest data for Latvia

 What property type will give the best return in Latvia over 5 years as of 2026?

-As of early 2026, the property type expected to give the best total return over 5 years in Latvia is well-renovated existing apartments in Riga and Pierīga, combining solid appreciation with reliable rental income.
+As of 2026, the property type expected to give the best total return over 5 years in Latvia is the well-located Riga apartment, especially a two-room or three-room unit in good condition.

 How will new infrastructure projects affect property prices in Latvia over 5 years?